Assistant Coach, Cleveland Cavaliers

 National Advisory Board

 Many coaches struggle to find the right balance between success on the court and success in the classroom while empowering student-athletes to enjoy their experiences and letting their individual personalities shine.
 Since being hired on April 25, 2011 as the head coach at California, Lindsay Gottlieb has shown the ability to find the perfect balance in Berkeley by taking the program to unprecedented heights.
+In 2019, Gottlieb, after a final Four and seven NCAA Tournament appearances as head coach for Cal – became the first women’s collegiate head coach recruited to an NBA coaching staff, as Assistant Coach for the Cleveland Cavaliers.

 Since Gottlieb earned her first head coaching job in 2008-09, only eight coaches have taken their team to an NCAA Final Four appearance, with Gottlieb becoming the eighth coach after leading her 2012-13 California squad to a 32-4 record that included the program’s first Pac-12 regular season championship as well as the first Elite Eight and Final Four bids in 40 years of California women’s basketball.
 Doing so in her second season in Berkeley, Gottlieb became just the seventh coach in the country since 1990 to coach her team to the Final Four in her first two seasons at the helm of a program.